MilesZhao/PGCGM/README.md

 ## Introduction

 This repository contains the implementation of generation code of PGCGM.
 If you want to run the code, you run it on `Colab`.
 The link is [PGCGM](https://colab.research.google.com/drive/1m9RZIRoHaAQLNKxyiowHA8YMXgR86p5P#scrollTo=s50VQhHyUKkB).
-If you want to run the notebook on your own machine, make sure install the dependencies and then download folders of `data` and `models` and python scripts of `model.py` and `simle_dist.py` in this [files](https://drive.google.com/drive/folders/1LmQZ3HJXLXyhLiuFB4hFgylp_cSRGVwv).
+You need to make sure install the dependencies and then download folders of `data` and `models` and python scripts of `model.py` and `simle_dist.py` to your google drive in this [files](https://drive.google.com/drive/folders/1LmQZ3HJXLXyhLiuFB4hFgylp_cSRGVwv).

 ### Running environment set up